Nationals Park: 2010 season

 During the All-Star break, the press box was repainted blue to match the color of the seats.
 On June 8, 2010, pitcher Stephen Strasburg, called the "most hyped and closely watched pitching prospect in the history of baseball", made his first major league appearance, starting a game against the Pittsburgh Pirates before a sold-out crowd at Nationals Park.
 Strasburg pitched seven innings, giving up two runs and striking out 14 batters, a new team strikeout record.

 2011 season

-Minor changes before the start of the 2011 season include removing the party tent on top of the LF parking garage to improve views of the U.S. Capitol from upper sections, chrome baseball decorations adorning the outside the stadium, and various signage and concession changes including the departure of Five Guys.
+Minor changes before the start of the 2011 season include removing the party tent on top of the LF parking garage to improve views of the U.S. Capitol from upper sections, chrome baseball decorations adorning the outside of the stadium, and various signage and concession changes including the departure of Five Guys.
 Nationals Park also became home of the D.C.
 Sports Hall of Fame.
 In June 2011 four new concession stands opened, owned by Danny Meyer's Union Square Hospitality Group: Blue Smoke (barbecue), Box Frites ("Belgian-style fries and dipping sauces"), El Verano Taqueria (Mexican) and Shake Shack (hamburgers, hot dogs, frozen custard).
-The team has also ended Friday night firework shows and fireworks after home runs and team victories.
+The team also ended Friday night firework shows and fireworks after home runs and team victories.